 Back-to-school shopping list and guide

-- Backpacks, personalized or with name tags
+- Backpacks — personalized or with name tags

-- Lunch kits and water bottles, personalized or with name tags
+- Lunch boxes and water bottles, also personalized

 - Notebooks, folders and binders